yoselassie99/Using-Incarceration-and-Employment-Rates-to-Predict-Individual-Income/README.md

 # Using Incarceration and Employment Rates to Predict Individual Income

 ## Background
 It is often believed that children are simply a product of their environment, as their surroundings shape the adult they later become.
+Whether it be in or out of the home, the impressionable nature of children is well documented in social psychology circles.